DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 WHAT COURSE DOES BUILDING FUTURES OFFER UNDER THE HIGHER LEVEL SKILLS FUNDING?

-Diploma in Early Childhood Education and Care program is delivered part-time over a period of 1 – 2 years.
+Diploma of Early Childhood Education and Care program is delivered part-time over a period of 1 – 2 years.
 Some additional out of hour sessions may be required depending on course requirements throughout the year.
 There is a cooling off period of 21 days for this course.

 The majority of components for this course are delivered during the course on site however learners are the required to continue their study off site to ensure they gain a comprehensive understanding of the content.
 There shall be two hours of contact hours per month with the Trainer.